LautaroMartVillalba/L-Boot-API/README.md

 The entities use the Builder Pattern for have a confortable construction and improve the recognition of assigned parameters.
 ###   Users
 - Names can be repeated.
-- Emails must be uniques.
+- Emails must be unique.
 - Passwords are encripted with BCrypt.
 - ManyToMany relationship between User and Role.
 - The parameters 'isEnabeled','accountNoExpired','accountNoLocked' y 'credentialsNoExpired' are used by Spring Security during authentication.